 Anyone on the US east coast remember the U68 Power Hour?
 U68 was a UHF channel that would only come in clearly if you were doing a headstand in the bathtub with one sock on, but that was the usual for most UHF channels.
 Why bother, right?
 Well, one late hour every Friday night it featured metal videos, and three or four of the ones it played were those for underground bands – my first video tastes of Voivod, Slayer, Exodus, and this band called Razor.
 “Evil Invaders” blew me away; the timidly unassuming start, Stace “sheepdog” McLaren growling through a long mop of blonde hair, the vehement pace…that December I got the album for Christmas.

 Easily one of the more prevalent thrash acts ever, Canada’s Razor never compromised their sound, never changed it for something newer or more hip, and are one of the most respected of their genre.
-With the now-rare ’84 ep/lp Armed and Dangerous, the thousand that heard it (only that many were pressed) either shunned the disc for more glam practices or were galvanized to seek out their same year offering Executioner’s Song.
+With the now-rare ’84 ep Armed and Dangerous, the thousand or so who heard it (only around that many were pressed) either shunned the disc for more glam practices or were galvanized to seek out their same year offering Executioner’s Song.
 This is actually their third release, and they were still just getting started.
 They are one of the few bands I can say I am a fan of all the way through their career, and Stace McLaren is one of the best screamers you’ll ever hear.

 Side two is where you’ll find the renown, enraged hawk screams, at least one in each track with those in the furious “Speed Merchants” and irate “Tortured Skull” killing nearby animals.
 “Instant Death”, “Cut Throat”, “Iron Hammer”, and especially underrated “Legacy of Doom” are all hostile destructors centered around Dave Carlo’s momentous rhythms and, of course, the voice.
 What could’ve been a thrash anthem is “Thrashdance”, ripping and snorting through great riffs and a threatening chorus.